 JCL-MENA is dedicated to encourage greater discussion and critical analysis of constitutional and legal developments in the MENA region.
 Featuring articles by legal scholars and practitioners from the region, it facilitates access to information on regional constitutional issues and debates for the global community of practitioners and scholars.

-JCL- MENA will publish two issues every year.
+JCL- MENA will publish one issue every year.
 It will also periodically publish special issues that will cover either a specific topic at the cutting edge of constitutional law or a single country undergoing significant constitutional transitions or transformations.

 Established in 2013, the Arab Association of Constitutional Law (AACL) is the first regional network of constitution drafting experts in the Middle East and North Africa.
 AACL’s main objective is to contribute to good governance by promoting intra-regional learning.
 It also aims to provide objective, grounded and forward-thinking technical analysis of the region's constitutional frameworks and to apply its expertise to legal and constitutional reform efforts throughout the region.